Kings coach Walton focused on team, not lawsuit

 SACRAMENTO, Calif.
 (AP) - Sacramento Kings first-year coach Luke Walton says he is focused on his team and not worried about a lawsuit accusing him of sexual assault.

-Walton spoke publicly Friday at Kings media day for the first time since a former sportscaster filed a civil suit against him in April accusing him of the assault.
+Walton spoke publicly Friday at Kings media day for the first time since being a former sportscaster filed a civil suit against him in April accusing him of the assault.

 “I’m here to do my job and focus on the Kings,” Walton said.
 “The rest will take care of itself.”